(EXPANDED FROM 10/2/2023)

 I would agree that the rear-quarter’s kick-up looks tacked on, which is accentuated by the weird two-tone paint shown in the above photo.
 However, it also made sense for Dodge to bring back the Charger because it was one of the brand’s most iconic nameplates.

 What the car needed was styling to match the name.
 For whatever reason, that didn’t happen.
-Indeed, rather than burnishing the Charger legacy, the cheesy styling undercut it until a redesign at least partially saved to day.
+Indeed, rather than burnishing the Charger legacy, the cheesy design undercut it until a reskinning at least partially saved the day.

-Meanwhile, the 2000 Charger concept car still represents a plausible design approach after more than two decades.
+Curiously enough, the 2000 Charger concept car still represents the most promising design approach even after more than two decades.
 That speaks to both the quality of the design as well as the weaknesses of what ended up in production.

 Share your reactions to this post with a comment below or a note to the editor.